steve228uk/CandyCMS/readme.md

 * cURL (for updating)
 * MySQL or other database (DB driver will need to be edited if not using MySQL)

+## Installation

+* Upload CandyCMS to the directory of your choice.
+* Navigate to the installation in your browser.
+* Follow the instructions.
+* Done!

 ## Documentation
 See the Github wiki for documentation